These facilities are available to rent for your own meeting or event…

 Please call 239-275-3435 and ask for our rental coordinator to be sure the facility you wish to rent is available on the date you need.
 If it is, you may use this page to make the initial deposit on your rental, but do not place a deposit unless you have been confirmed by our personnel for the date and facility you intend to rent: deposits made online cannot be refunded without a charge (due to our e-commerce provider’s policies), and will no longer be refunded within 48 hours of the rental.

-(Deposit Payment button opens in new tab, to allow you to pay and also fill out our Deposit Notification below.
-Please make sure you fill out the Deposit Notification, below, after completing your rental deposit transaction.)
+Deposit Payment button opens in new tab, to allow you to pay and also please fill out our Deposit Request form below.
+Please make sure you fill out the Deposit Request, below, after completing your rental deposit transaction.)
 Rental balance may be paid at the bottom of this page — if you have the total from our Office Manager and if the office/front desk are closed.